OHIO-ECT/ITS-4750-Lab-01/README.md

 The route table is part of an Internet Protocol enabled network stack, and includes the directions on where network packets should be sent next on their journey from the source host to the destination.
 The network diagnostic tools to view that table are critical to all the ITL labs.

-The command in Linux is `ip route` and in Windows and in older versions of Linux (not used here) `netstat -rn`
+The command in Linux is `ip route` and in Windows and in older versions of Linux (not used here) `netstat -rn`.

-21. **[Data]** Use the respective commands to get the route table from each if the machines
+21. **[Data]** Use the respective commands to get the route table from each if the machines.

 ### NSLookup and Dig Command

 Converting Internet names to numbers and numbers to names is the responsibility of the Name Resolution services which use the Domain Name System (DNS) protocols.
 There are two commands that can access this name system.

-> Syntax is: `nslookup <destination>`where `<destination>` is either a hostname like www.google.com or IP address.
+> Syntax is: `nslookup <destination>` Where `<destination>` is replaced with either a hostname or IP.

 22. **[Data]** On Ubuntu Linux CLI use nslookup for each of the following host names:

 -   www.ohio.edu

 23. **[Data]** On Ubuntu Linux Desktop/GUI use nslookup for each of the following host names: